sonicyang/dyninst/docs/dataflowAPI/index.rst

 The following example uses DataflowAPI to perform a backward slice on an indirect jump instruction to determine the instructions that affect the calculation of the jump target.
-The goal of this example is to show (1) how to convert an instruction to assignments; (2) how to perform slicing on a given assignment; (3) how to extend the default ``Slicer::Predicates`` and write call back functions to control the behavior of slicing.
+The goal of this example is to show

+   1) how to convert an instruction to assignments
+   2) how to perform slicing on a given assignment
+   3) how to extend the default ``Slicer::Predicates`` and write call back functions to control the behavior of slicing.

 .. code-block:: cpp